Pool of London (film)

-Pool of London is a 1951 British noir crime film directed by Basil Dearden.
-It stars Bonar Colleano, Earl Cameron (in his breakthrough role) and Susan Shaw.
+Pool of London is a 1951 British crime film noir directed by Basil Dearden, and starring Bonar Colleano, Earl Cameron (in his breakthrough role), Susan Shaw, Renée Asherson and Moira Lister.
 It was written by Jack Whittingham and John Eldridge.
+Set in post-war London, the film is of note for portraying the first interracial relationship in British cinema.

-Set in post-war London, the film is of note for portraying the first interracial relationship in a British film.
+The film was produced by Ealing Studios and released by General Film Distributors on 22 February 1951.
+It was a commercial and critical success.

 Plot

 The Dunbar, a merchant ship, arrives in the Pool of London, bringing a crew of sailors eager to spend their shore leave in the bustling city.
-Among them are Dan MacDonald, a streetwise seaman, and Johnny Lambert, his more reserved Jamaican friend.
+Among them are Dan MacDonald, a streetwise American seaman, and Johnny Lambert, his more reserved Jamaican friend.
 While Dan seeks excitement and quick money, Johnny experiences London from a different perspective, forming a tentative friendship with Pat, a young white woman who shows him kindness despite the racial prejudices of the time.

 Dan is approached by a gang of criminals who offer him a large sum of money to smuggle stolen diamonds out of the country.
 Unaware of the full extent of their crimes, he agrees, seeing it as an easy way to make extra cash.
 Meanwhile, Johnny spends his time with Pat, enjoying simple moments of companionship but also facing the unspoken social barriers that make their relationship difficult.

 The smuggling plot turns violent when one of the gang members kills a watchman, leading to a major police investigation.
 As the authorities close in, Dan realizes he has been set up and desperately tries to evade capture.
 He attempts to return to the Dunbar before it leaves port, but the police track him down.
 In a final act of defiance and redemption, Dan gives himself up to the police, ensuring that Johnny remains uninvolved in the crime.

 As the ship prepares to depart, Johnny, deeply affected by Dan’s fate, reflects on his time in London and the challenges he faces as a Black man in British society.
-Though his encounter with Pat was brief, it represents a moment of quiet resistance against the racial divisions of the time.
-Pool of London is notable for its realistic portrayal of post-war London, its gripping crime narrative, and its groundbreaking depiction of an interracial relationship in British cinema.